Inflationary power spectrum from the Lanczos algorithm: Conclusion and Discussion

-In light of the Lanczos algorithm, the Hamiltonian can be separated into components corresponding to open and closed systems, as shown in Eq.~\eqref{open hamilton}.
-During inflation, an amplification process drives quantum phenomena toward classicalization, making the two-mode squeezed state a natural framework for studying curvature perturbations.
-The squeezed state is constructed via the action of the squeezed operator $\mathcal{\hat{S}}_{-k,k} = \exp\left( u\hat{a}_k\hat{a}_{-k} - \bar{u}\hat{a}_k^\dagger\hat{a}_{-k}^\dagger \right)$ on the BD vacuum, where $u=\frac{r_k}{2}e^{-i\phi_k}$ in our case.
-Crucially, \eqref{open hamilton} reveals that $\mathcal{\hat{S}}_{-k,k}$ exclusively encodes the closed system dynamics.
-In contrast, the \textbf{OTMSS} in \eqref{wave function1} incorporates environmental interactions through the dissipative coefficient $\mu_2$.
-The standard squeezed state emerges as the leading-order term in the weak dissipation limit ($\mu_2 \to 0$).
-From the Schrödinger equation $ \hat{H}|\mathcal{O}(\eta)\rangle = i\partial_\eta |\mathcal{O}(\eta)\rangle$, we derive the evolution equations for $r_k(\eta)$ and $\phi_k(\eta)$, whose numerical solutions are plotted in Figs.~\ref{fig:phik1} and \ref{fig:rk1}.
-The ratio between the OTMSS and BD vacuum, defined via Bogoliubov transformations in Eq.~\eqref{ratio between BD and sqz}.
-As shown in Fig.~\ref{fig:gammak}, $\gamma_k$ remains unity throughout inflation, consistent with suppressed particle production (mean particle density $\langle n_k \rangle \ll 1$) due to preheating dynamics.
-Consequently, the power spectrum $\Delta_{\mathcal{R}}^2(k)$ computed from the OTMSS in \eqref{wave function1} matches the BD vacuum prediction, as demonstrated in Fig.~\ref{fig:deltak}.
+we derive the evolution equations for \( r_k(\eta) \) and \( \phi_k(\eta) \), with numerical solutions illustrated in Figs.~\ref{fig:phik1} and \ref{fig:rk1}.
+The ratio \( \gamma_k \) between the OTMSS and BD vacuum power spectra, defined via Bogoliubov transformations in Eq.~\eqref{ratio between BD and sqz}, remains unity throughout inflation, as shown in Fig.~\ref{fig:gammak}.
+This is consistent with strongly suppressed particle production (mean particle density \( \langle n_k \rangle \ll 1 \)) due to preheating dynamics.
+Consequently, the power spectrum \( \Delta_{\mathcal{R}}^2(k) \) computed from the OTMSS in Eq.~\eqref{wave function1} matches the prediction of the BD vacuum, as confirmed in Fig.~\ref{fig:deltak}.

 \textbf{Key insights:} \begin{itemize} \item Dissipation ($\mu_2$) modifies higher-order correlations in the strong dissipative regime but leaves the leading-order power spectrum intact. \item Observational indistinguishability from BD vacuum arises from $\gamma_k \approx 1$, even with $\mu_2 \neq 0$. \item Lanczos-based separation of $\hat{H}$ clarifies the open system's part and closed system's part. \end{itemize}